 First up, apple butter empanadas, a quick little hand pie filled with apple butter.
 This will satisfy your apple pie craving without all the chopping and peeling.
 I’ll take it for breakfast, snack or dessert any day of the week.
 Prepare your food processor for the pie crust, but of course you can make it by hand with a pastry blender or just a fork.
 Or you can use premade pie crust for umm… fast pie?

-I’ve got a huge jar of apple butter spiced with cinnamon and clove (store bought guys, if you make your own apple butter, more power to you!), so I didn’t need to add any more spices to this little pie.
+I’ve got a huge jar of cinnamon and clove spiced apple butter (store bought guys, if you make your own apple butter, more power to you!), so I didn’t need to add any more spices to these little pies.
 You’ll see more of this apple butter on the ingredient list later this week.
 But for now, let’s have ourselves some apple butter empanadas!
-Happy happy apple week!!
+Happy baking!!

 - 1 1/4 cup all-purpose flour